JosiasStraesser/origin-backend-take-home-assignment/README.md

 ## The Solution
 I created services that isolate the responsibility to calculate the risk points and return the insurance profile, according to the sum of points.

-I created Objects that represent each type of insurance, responsible for concentrating their eligibility rules and risk assessment.
+To represent each type of insurance, I created objects, responsible for concentrating their eligibility rules and risk points assessment.

-I used the concept of Strategies to represent the risk and eligibility characteristics, configuring them in each type of insurance individually.
+The concept of Strategies was used to represent the risk and eligibility characteristics, configuring them in each type of insurance individually.
 I used this strategy because I understand that, with the evolution of the system, some rules can be changed and the individual configuration of each rule would facilitate this scenario.

 I also created integration tests to guarantee the scenarios for each characteristic / type of insurance described in the challenge.